hattori-lab/SACRA/README.md

 alignment:
   R: "01"         : Specify lowercase-marking of lastdb.
   u: "NEAR"       : Specify a seeding scheme of lastdb.
-  a: 8            : Gap existence cost.
+  a: 0            : Gap existence cost.
-  A: 16           : Insertion existence cost.
+  A: 10           : Insertion existence cost.
-  b: 12           : Gap extension cost.
+  b: 15           : Gap extension cost.
-  B: 5            : Insertion extension cost.
+  B: 7            : Insertion extension cost.
   S: 1            : Specify how to use the substitution score matrix for reverse strands.
   f: "BlastTab+"  : Output format of LAST.
 SACRA accepts only BlastTab+ format.

 parsdepth:
   al: 100         : Minimum alignment length.
   tl: 50          : Minimum terminal length of unaligned region of PARs.
-  pd: 5           : Mimimum depth of PARs.
+  pd: 3           : Minimum depth of PARs.
   id: 75          : Alignment identity threshold of PARs.

 pcratio: